cavejay/one-sentence/server/api.md

   ```

   **Requirements**
-  - A failed update doesn't not result in altered data
+  - A failed update does not result in altered data
   - Prevents updating to an invalid email
   - Prevents updating of a username
   - Prevents additional fields being added to the user